scordite/Guides/compiling_wallet.md

-# Guides wallet compiling
+# Guide - wallet compiling

-## Before you start make sure the machine is ready for compiling the files:
+## Before you start make sure your machine is ready for compiling the files:

 $ sudo apt-get update